Taylor-eOS/kokoro/README.md

    - Click "Generate" to create the audio.
    - Use the "Play/Stop" button to listen to the generated audio.
    - Save the audio using the "Save" button.

 The  text window has keybound `Ctrl`+`A` for selecting all text, but inserting seems to amend to teh existing text.
-So delete the old text first.
+So delete the old text first.<br>
-This has not been tested on Windows.s
+This has not been tested on Windows.

 #### License:
 Do as you wish.